jbakse/Systems_Lab/docs/lesson_plans/sep_13.md

 - Studies can develop an idea without the burden of completing it

 #### Prototypes
-Prototypes are created to test design ideas.
+Prototypes are created to test specific, proposed design ideas.
 - A prototype tests one or more characteristics of a proposed design option.
 - A prototype directly embodies the characteristics being tested.